 Make sure you include today’s date, your contact details, the invoice reference number, and the amount that needs paying.
 And tailor the tone of message, depending on the type of customer you’re writing to.

 Step 3.
 If you still don’t get a response, then it’s time for something a little stronger.
 Use the same wording as above, and include all the relevant information.
 Mention that the payment is now “considerably overdue”, and that if the matter is not resolved soon you will need to apply late payment charges.

 (You can actually apply late interest from the day the payment is late.
 But in the interest of customer relations it’s best to hold off doing this until you feel it’s absolutely necessary.)

 Late Payment Letter Template Download

-If your two letters and the payment reminders sent with Zervant’s online invoicing software don’t get that invoice paid, it’s time for your third and final letter (which is also known as a letter before action).
+If your two letters and the payment reminders sent with Zervant’s free online invoicing software don’t get that invoice paid, it’s time for your third and final letter (which is also known as a letter before action).
 Click on the link to download it.

 Here’s a quick explainer of the terms used in the letter (for reference):

 - The “interest rate of 8%” is the statutory interest that you are able to charge by law.